 At age 33, Sam released his debut album “Angeleno" in 2015.
 Produced by Ry Cooder and Joachim Cooder, “Angeleno” introduced Sam as a distinctly assured voice in the Country and Americana scene.
 The album garnered awards and critical acclaim from Rolling Stone, American Songwriter, NPR and countless others.
 His follow-up album, “Tenderheart,” gave Outlaw his first foray into self-producing and further evolved his “SoCal Country” sound by introducing more elements of Pop and Rock music.
 Also a critical success, “Tenderheart” was heralded as one of the year’s best country albums, supported by a full tour of North America and dozens of shows in Europe.

-With new music planned for 2019, Sam recently moved his wife and kids from LA to Nashville to seek a better environment for raising their two small children.
+Sam recently moved his wife and kids from LA to Nashville to seek a better environment for raising their two small children.

 Selct press quotes: